haris18896/Tinder_ReactNative/README.md

 ```

 ## Setting up Firebase
+* first make a project on google cloud, with the same we can make a firebase project, so that our credentials will be added directly to the GCP.

 * Go to console --> Add Project --> project Name e.g(tinder-c1) --> disable google analytics --> project settings --> add two projects one for ios and other for android

 * * ios --> `apple bundle id == host.exp.exponent` (this allows expo to get through the google sort of safety restrictions when you try to login through google, if you don't do this then on logging in it will say `redirect uri error` on deployment we will be changing this bundle id),  `App NickName(optional) === 'tinder'`